tekumara/alb-logs-repair/README.md

 This script will use `MSCK REPAIR TABLE` to identify missing partitions, and then individually add each one.

+## Pre-requisites

+You have a partitioned table called `alb_logs` defined as above.
+You have the aws cli installed.

 ## Usage

 Run `alb-logs.repair.sh` to see usage instructions.